Why are we Talking About Mobile Commerce?

 Also known as digital wallets, mobile wallets have a similar function to their faux-leather counterparts – you can store your credit card details securely inside, and use the wallet to make online payments.

 However, the main advantage to mobile wallets is that you don’t need to fiddle around on your tiny screen to enter your card information each time you pay online – all the information is stored inside your mobile wallet, ready to go.
-This benefit has proved popular among consumers, with mobile wallet payments predicted to become the second most common payment method by 2022, after debit cards.
+This benefit has proved popular among consumers, with mobile wallet payments predicted to become the second most common payment method, after debit cards.

 We spoke with Ivo Gueorguiev, co-founder of Paynetics, who firmly believes mobile commerce is taking over the payments industry: